-A computer that performs well, good antivirus software, and a reliable Internet connection is all that it is required.
+A computer that performs well, good antivirus software, and a reliable Internet connection are all that are required.

-For soft skills, as a VA, you will be expected to have reasonably good command over the English language (unless you plan to work for other language clients) since most correspondence happens in English.
-As a member of a remote work force, you should be able to communicate well, so that work does not take a beating due to some misunderstanding.
+For soft skills, as a VA, you will be expected to have a reasonably good command over the English language (unless you plan to work for other language clients) since most correspondence happens in English.
+As a member of a remote workforce, you should be able to communicate well, so that work does not take a beating due to some misunderstanding.